-This report is primarily based on secondary data sources using the following criteria:

-- 1. Relevance: The data source provides an appropriate measure of substance use consumption, consequence, and related risk and protective factors. - 2.
-Timeliness: Our goal is to provide the most recent data available (within the last five years). - 3.
-Methodological soundness: Data that used well-documented methodology with valid and reliable data collection tools. - 4.
-Representativeness: We chose data that most accurately reflects the target population in Texas and across the 11 human services regions. - 5.
-Accurateness: Data is an accurate measure of the associated indicator.
+- For the purpose of this Regional Needs Assessment, the Regional Evaluators and the Statewide Prevention Evaluator chose secondary data sources as the main resource for this document based on the following criteria: - Relevance: The data source provides an appropriate measure of substance use consumption, consequence, and related risk and protective factors. - Timeliness: Our attempt is to provide the most recent data available (within the last five years); however, older data might be provided for comparison purposes. - Methodologically sound: Data that used well-documented methodology with valid and reliable data collection tools. - Representative: We chose data that most accurately reflects the target population in Texas and across the eleven human services regions. - Accuracy: Data is an accurate measure of the associated indicator.